A Historical Look At Bitcoin Price: 2009-2020

 2015: A Positive Turn

-Investors were becoming keener, and the number of companies accepting Bitcoin as a method of payment since its lowly beginnings had grown from 1,000 in 2012 to approximately 160,000 in 2015.
+Investors were becoming keener.
+Besides, the number of companies accepting Bitcoin as a method of payment since its lowly beginnings had grown from 1,000 in 2012 to approximately 160,000 in 2015.

 Even banks were starting to show interest, and Barclays Bank became the first bank to accept Bitcoin investments during that year.